greenshot/greenshot/Greenshot/releases/additional_files/readme.template.txt

 * Greenshot general: Not all hotkeys can be changed in the editor.
 When you want to use e.g. the pause or the Windows key, you will need to be modified the ini directly.
 * Greenshot general: Can't capture 256 color screens
 * Greenshot general: Hotkeys don't function when a UAC (elevated) process is active.
 This we won't change as it is a Windows security measure.
+* Greenshot general: Capturing apps on Windows 8 when having more than one screen still causes some issues.
 * Greenshot editor: Rotate only rotates the screenshot, not the added elements or cursor
-* Still having some dual screen problems with Windows 8, we are working on it.

 1.0.6 build 2228 Release